Opinion | Biden can’t negotiate with Iran as its proxies attack U.S. troops

 A senior administration official told me the Biden administration is not avoiding attributing the attacks but simply being cautious so as not to get ahead of the U.S. intelligence community’s investigation.
 When the administration does confirm what seems clear, the question will be whether it does what’s necessary to stop more attacks.

-President Donald Trump went with a risky strategy of striking back against the militias militarily and assassinating top leaders such as IRGC commander Qasem Soleimani, though Trump didn’t approve strikes inside Iran.
+Trump went with a risky strategy of striking back against the militias militarily and assassinating top leaders such as IRGC commander Qasem Soleimani, though Trump didn’t approve strikes inside Iran.
 President Biden’s risk-tolerance level is not as high, so his team is likely looking for non-military responses.
 But if the Biden response is too weak, Iranian proxies in Iraq will be emboldened and claim even more space to maneuver.

 Other Iranian proxies, such as the Houthis in Yemen, are not rewarding Biden’s more diplomatic approach with restraint — responding to outreach with new attacks on civilians.
 Meanwhile, the leaders in Tehran are acting as if they have all the leverage, making demands and escalating their nuclear brinkmanship.